SS Adderstone: Adderstone

 The reciprocating engine drove the propeller shaft via single reduction gearing, which allowed the engine to run several times faster than the propeller.
 This meant that the reciprocating engine could be much smaller and lighter than in the Bauer-Wach system.

 As in the Bauer-Wach system, exhaust steam from White's reciprocating engine powered an exhaust steam turbine which drove the same propeller shaft via double reduction gearing.
-But because the reciprocating engine had only two stages of expansion, the steam was at higher pressure, and allowed White's to use a turbine more powerful than in the Bauer-Wach system.
+But because the reciprocating engine had only two stages of expansion, the steam was at higher pressure, and allowed White to use a turbine more powerful than in the Bauer-Wach system.
 White's system produced about half of its power from the reciprocating engine, and half from the turbine.
+The combined power of Adderstone's new propulsion system was 399 NHP, which was about a third less than her original set of turbines.

-White's did not include a fluid coupling to protect the smooth running of the turbine from the cyclical power of the reciprocating engine.
-Instead it found that the powerful turbine helped to smooth the running of the reciprocating engine.
+White did not include a fluid coupling to protect the smooth running of the turbine from the cyclical power of the reciprocating engine.
+Instead, he found that the powerful turbine helped to smooth the running of the reciprocating engine.

 Adderstone's new propulsion system was a successful proof of concept.
-White's then supplied this type of propulsion system for a number of new cargo steamships, including Llanashe, Nailsea Court, and Nailsea Meadow.
+In 1935, White had a new fishing trawler built; White Pioneer; in which he had a scaled-down version of the same propulsion system installed.
+He then supplied this type of propulsion system for a number of new cargo steamships, including Llanashe, Nailsea Court, and Nailsea Meadow.
 However, the Bauer-Wach system was easier to install in ships that already had a reciprocating steam engine.
 Therefore, White's system never became as numerous as the Bauer-Wach system.

 White's kept Adderstone until 1937, and then sold her to a Norwegian buyer.